arceda/bio-samples/viral/viral_classification/README.md

 - HIV
 - DENGE

 The compare.py script will generate CSVs files named for example as: "HIVGRPCG_dr=0_nfeatures.csv" this file correspond to HIVGRPCG dataset without dimentionality reduction.
+Also, the file "POLSPELT_dr=1_nfeatures" correspond to the POLSPELT dataset with dimentionality reduction.

 # References